kullik01/PyMOL-open-source-setup/README.md

 4. Agree to the license agreement and click on _Next_.

-5. Wait for the installation to finish (This step takes around 1 minute to complete)
+5. Wait for the installation to finish (This step takes around 1 minute to complete).

 6. Agree to the Microsoft Software license agreement and click on _Install_.

 7. After the installation process of the Microsoft Software click on _Close_.

-8. Wait for the installation of PyMOL-open-source-setup to finish (This step takes around ... minutes to complete).
+8. Wait for the installation of PyMOL-open-source-setup to finish (This step takes around 2 minutes to complete).

 9. Click on _OK_ and PyMOL will be launched automatically.